markduplock/transmogid/README.md

 Use `/tmid` to open the position menu.
 The horizontal slider controls the icon's X position from `-200` to `0`; select **Save position** to store the current value and close the menu.
+Note that this setting is not currently working due to the client not reading the SavedVariables: https://us.forums.blizzard.com/en/wow/t/uiaddon-settings-wiped-on-client-restart/2353992

 ## What the icon means